slamora/brackets-wiki/Research:-Extension-Management.md

 * What will the login workflow be like? does the login need to time out? can we safely implement a flow within Brackets that authenticates with other services?
 * Is there enough space for an update count badge on the extension manager icon?
 * How do we present extension descriptions securely? (allow Markdown formatting, but escape embedded HTML?)
+* How do parts of an extension run within Node?
+(Do we defer this until the Extension API research?)
+* How do we reconcile the module format difference between node/npm and Brackets?